chemoelectric/eprb_signal_correlations/Animation/Quantum_Correlations_Visualized/README.txt

 used in the program.
 It is equivalent to the other form via one of the trigonometric double-angle identities found in CRC handbooks and Wikipedia.

+At the sides of the display are ‘meters’ that show which detectors are detecting what percentage of the horizontally or vertically polarized photons.
+Thus one has visual confirmation of the correlations, even if the correlation coefficient should seem difficult to interpret.
+Lines between the ‘meter pointers’ are there to help with seeing the pointers move together, and also just to look pretty.